dbwest/my_taskwarrior_setup/README.md

 # TODO

-intheam setup
+- intheam setup
-make this into a role
+- make this into a role
-vagrant box or docker image with tests or just use travis
+- vagrant box or docker image with tests or just use travis
+- Android compatibility with Termux (even possible?)
+- NixOS compatibility

 # Compatibility